What is a transcript?

 Can someone else pick up my transcript?

-A legal power of attorney or a signed, notarized release from you must be presented for someone else to pick up your transcript.
+A legal power of attorney or a signed, notarized written statement from you must be presented for someone else to pick up your transcript.
 At pick up, the individual named in the documents must present valid picture identification, and transcript payment is required via check (payable to the University of Florida); credit card payment will not be accepted.

 A hold on my record is preventing release of my transcript.
 How long will it take to get my transcript?